nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Output: `You are about to begin the quiz for maths.You have 2 minutes.`

 #### 4.5.2 Topic quiz
-Prints out all the questions that have been saved in the specific topic topics .The user is given 1 minute to complete the quiz.
+This type of quiz helps you to prepare for a particular topic.
+The application prints out all the questions that have been saved in the specific topic .
+You have 1 minute to complete the quiz.

 Format: `quiz NAMEOFTOPIC`<br>
 Example: `quiz speed`

 Output: `You are about to begin the quiz for speed.You have 1 minute.`

-Subsequently, the application prints out the questions from the flashcards.The user has to enter the answer.</br>
+> :scroll: Ensure that you start a quiz for a subject/topic that has been added to the application
+> and has a flashcard.
+Else, the application will not start the quiz.

+Once you have entered the type of quiz you want to begin, the application starts the quiz.
+You are expected to answer these questions.

 Format: `Question NAMEOFQUESTION`<br>
 Example: `Question: What is distance` <br>

-Once the quiz has been completed, the application prints out the scores obtained by the user and the questions that the user did not answer incorrectly.
+Once the quiz has been completed, the application prints out the scores that you obtained.
+You will also be notified about the questions that you did not answer correctly.

-The score is printed in the following formats:<br>
+The score is printed in the following format:<br>
-* If the user gets full marks : `Result:4/4 -- Excellent`<br>
+* If you get full marks : `Result:4/4 -- Excellent`<br>
-* If the user gets enough marks to pass: `Result:2/4 -- Pass`<br>
+* If you get enough marks to pass: `Result:2/4 -- Pass`<br>
-* If the user fails: `Result:0/4 -- Fail`<br>
+* If you fail: `Result:0/4 -- Fail`<br>

+The code below shows an example of a result that you can get after attempting a quiz.

 <pre><code>____________________________________________________________
 Result:2/4 -- Pass